LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 Wrapping a REST API

-Three things to notice.
-First, the tool returns a string — even for errors.
-This is important because the LLM needs to read the result and incorporate it into its response.
-If you raise an exception, the agent loop crashes.
-Second, the timeout=10 prevents hanging on slow APIs.
-Third, the descriptive error messages help the LLM explain the failure to the user.
+Notice the tool always returns a string — even on failure.
+The LLM needs to read the result and incorporate it into its response.
+If you raise an exception instead, the entire agent loop crashes.
+Descriptive error messages also help the LLM explain the failure to the user in natural language.

 Querying a SQLite Database